masaun/ACL-smart-contract/README.md

 # ACL Smart Contract for Lit Protocol
 ## 【Overview】
-- This is the Access Control List (= ACL) smart contract that serves as an on-chain ACL.
+- This is a solidity smart contract that serves as an on-chain ACL (Access Control List).

 <br>